samini/cache/README.md

 Both the actual framework and the sample Cache-enhanced app are Android projects.
 They can be setup and built most easily using ADT: http://developer.android.com/sdk/index.html

 Since the framework uses an aidl to auto-generate the Android service Java code, it is recommended to use a bundled version of ADT rather than the ADT plugin for eclipse.
-The ADT eclipse problems sometimes has issues auto-generating code from aidl.
+The ADT eclipse plugin sometimes has issues auto-generating code from aidl.

 Notes for users: